In this article you’re going to learn how to overhaul an old style bottom bracket. Or rather, in this case, an adjustable cup-and-cone bottom bracket.

 The bottom bracket wrench has two pins that go into any of the 6 holes in the adjustable cup.
 Make sure to rotate towards the direction the bike is facing, meaning counterclockwise to loosen the cup

-With the adjustable cup removing, you can simply pull out the spindle.
+With the adjustable cup removed, you can simply pull out the spindle.

 Step 4.
 Cleaning your old style bottom bracket